ramondur/Native-Fold-Delay/README.md

 # Native Fold Delay (NFD)

-This repository provides an R script to calculate Native Fold Delay (NFD) for proteins at proteome scale.
+This repository provides an R script to calculate the Native Fold Delay (NFD) of proteins at proteome scale.
 The workflow is designed for AlphaFold-predicted structures and therefore requires UniProt identifiers to automatically retrieve the correct models and metadata.

 For users interested in single-protein analysis, including non-AlphaFold PDB structures, we also provide an interactive web server: